NicholasCocks/Synthesthesia/README.md

 Welcome to the Draw-Me-Oscillascope wiki!

 ## Background!
-An oscilloscope's is an instrument who's primary function is to provide a graph of a signal's voltage over time.
+An oscilloscope's is an instrument who's primary function is to provide a graph of the fourier transform of sound waves by letting users draw shapes that correspond to pitches and volumes.

 ## Functionality & MVP
 With Draw-Me-Oscillascope, users will be able to:

 Free-draw onto a board (graph).
-The x-axis corresponding to the left audio channel's volume and the y-axis corresponding to the right channel's volume.
+The x-axis corresponding to the left audio channel's volume/frequency and the y-axis corresponding to the right channel's volume/frequency.
 A frequency analyzer to show the waveform they're drawing.
+A visual display of the numbers going into the fourier transform.

 In addition this project will include:
 A brief introduction to the Fourier Transform used to convert coordinates to sound.